 (2) Symmetry of knots.
 Inspired by the works described in (1), I was interested in symmetries of knots.
 By a joint work with Kouji Kodama, we tried to determine the symmetry groups of prime knots up to 10 crossings; in conjunction with the independent joint work by S. Henry and J. Weeks, the symmetry groups all such knots were completely determined.
 Since then, I studied strongly invertible knots, freely periodic knots, uniqueness of symmetries, realization problem of symmetry groups, etc. In a joint work with Luisa Paoluzzi, we succeeded in solving a problem concerning relation between free period and chirality, which I had proposed in 1986.
-In a joint work with Mikami Hirasawa and Ryota Hiura, we introduced the equivariant genus of a strongly invertible knot, and proved the the gap between the equivariant genera and the genera can be arbitrary large.
+In a joint work with Mikami Hirasawa and Ryota Hiura, we introduced the equivaririant genus of a strongly invertible knot, and completely determined the equivariant genera of every (marked) strongly invertible 2-bridge knot.